 However, while buying a business is a superior alternative, finding a viable startup or small business that is within your means may not be as easy.
-Here is how to go about it;
+Here is buying an existing business checklist and how to go about it:

 Step 1: Know your Industry of Interest

 Firstly, you need to determine the type of business you are looking for.
 You should know that it would be a terrible idea to try and purchase just about any viable business that you come across that is on sale.
 Understanding your industry of interest will help refine your choices, enabling you to focus on specific industry concerns that stand to impact your business both in the short term and in the long run.
 Industry-specific magazines and directories can help you determine the kind of enterprises that you should be on the lookout for.

 Step 2: Do Your Research

 Once you have settled on the industry and defined the type of enterprise that aligns with your vision, it’s time to dig deeper.
 Research key aspects of the industry that will impact your operations such as legal concerns, the outlook of the industry, and the availability of the required resources.
 The internet, newspapers, magazines, and industry publications will come in handy here.

 You can begin by making calls to some of the local businesses to find out if they are for sale.
 Most companies for sale rarely advertise.
 They fear causing panic among their employees or customers.
 Calling around may connect you with a potential business owner looking to sell his or her enterprise.
 They may also refer you to colleagues who are potentially looking to sell their businesses.
 Those selling their businesses sometimes approach similar businesses as they are most likely to express interest as they look to expand.

 Alternatively, you can walk into some of these businesses and make inquiries.
 Also, make sure to keep up with relevant industry meetings and events that can help you network and possibly land more references.